wqruan/HawkEye/README.md

 chmod +x Scripts/profiling-models-accuracy.sh
 ./Scripts/profiling-models-accuracy.sh
 ```
-The above commands might take about one hour.
+The above commands take 20 minutes.
 The profiling results from CrypTen can be obtained by the following steps: (1) Downloading the codes stored in  https://github.com/wqruan/MPCFormer-HawkEye.
 (2) Following the instructions in README-HawkEye.md of source codes.

 ### Table 6, Table 7 and Table 8